kqmaverick/website/src/content/docs/clustertool/virtual-machines/systemrequirements.md

 - 1x sparsely allocated disk of minimum 500GB size

-*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a ZFS zvol/dataset with async set to *off*
+*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a ZFS zvol/dataset with sync set to *disabled*

 ### Example Minimum Spec System